-As ancient Greek pilgrims walk from the northern slopes of Mt.
+This hike follows the footsteps of ancient Greek pilgrims that walked from the northern slopes of Mt.
 Parnassos to the southern area of Delphi.

-Mount Parnassos is located 2,5 hours driving from Athens and hosts the famous Archaeological site of Delphi.
-The E4, European long trail path that connects Portugal to Cyprus, follows in Parnassus region the ancient footpath that took Pilgrims from the northern part of Greece to Delphi sanctuary.
-Delphi was dedicated to god Apollo but the Ancient Greeks also believed that the forested area of the mountain was the home of the Nymphs and god Pan.
+Mount Parnassos is a mere 2,5 hours drive from Athens!
+It hosts the famous Archaeological site of Delphi.
+The E4, European long trail path connecting Portugal with Cyprus passes through Parnassus.
+It follows the ancient footpath that Pilgrims took from the northern part of Greece to reach the Delphi sanctuary.
+Delphi was dedicated to god Apollo, but Ancient Greeks also believed that the forested area of the mountain was home to the Nymphs and god Pan.
 Today Mt.
-Parnassus hosts the largest ski resort of Greece on its alpine zone and a National park on its forested area.
-On the northern slopes of the mountain, the forest is mainly composed of fir and juniper trees while walking down the southern slopes you will discover a typically Mediterranean landscape with a great view to the famous UNESCO listed Delphi olive grove and the Corinthian gulf.
-We propose you an itinerary that combines parts of the paths 22 and E4 and that gives you the opportunity to discover the most interesting areas of Mt.
+Parnassus hosts the largest ski resort of Greece on its alpine zone and a protected National Park on its forested area.
+On the northern slopes of the mountain, the forest is mainly composed of fir and juniper trees.
+As we walk down the southern slopes the landscape becomes Mediterranean.
+Great views to the famous UNESCO listed Delphi olive grove and the Corinthian gulf await our hikers.
+We propose an itinerary that combines parts of the paths 22 and E4 and that offer the opportunity to discover the most interesting areas of Mt.
 Parnassus.

 Period of Operation: May to November

 Self Guided Mode:

 - 360€/pp for min 3-4 participants

 Fully Guided Mode:

 - Accommodation in double rooms with breakfast hotel and 2 nights in mountain shelter with breakfast.

 - Lunch Box on days: 2, 3, 4.